 Patchouli essential oil repels critters and treats irritation and itch caused by bug bites.
 Patchouli fights inflammation, redness, and dryness.

-Coriander essential oil relieves itchiness and prevents the spread of a rash caused by larger but bites or occurs on sensitive skin.
-It can also relieve the tenderness and sensitivity of the area that surrounds the bug bite.
+Coriander essential oil relieves itchiness and prevents the spread of a rash caused by larger bug bites.
+It can also relieve the tenderness and sensitivity of the areas surrounding the bug bite.

 Eucalyptus essential oil is a naturally restorative oil that will prevent infection, reduce inflammation, and promote skin healing.
-Eucalyptus is especially effective on mosquitos and ant bites.
+Eucalyptus repels mosquitoes and ant bites the most.

 In general, Ylang-Ylang is a powerfully soothing and aromatic essential oil.
 When used in tiny doses, Ylang-Ylang is a potent pain killer and can even create a numb sensation when applied to bug bites.

-To safely apply the best essential oils for bug bites in a safe and effective manner, dilute your recipe with a skin-friendly carrier oil.
+To safely apply the best essential oils for bug bites in an effective manner, dilute your recipe with a skin-friendly carrier oil.
 Choose any of the following oil combinations to make your own DIY bug bite treatment and repellent using essential oils.

 Skin-friendly carrier oils to choose from: